Trophime/course-prepost-slides/README.md

-# Welcome to Gmsh Tutorial slides!
+# Welcome to PrePost Course slides!

 To start the slide show: